 Here is an example of a Chapter 13 bankruptcy debt that was non-dischargeable in bankruptcy.
 Bankruptcy Debts caused by willful and malicious acts cannot be discharged in bankruptcy.

-Malicious and Willful Acts Determination in Bankruptcy
+Malicious & Willful Injuries Cannot be Discharged in Bankruptcy

 - The prisoner files a Court action against the prison guard.